meco-group/rockit/README.md

 The software is currently focused on direct methods and relieas eavily on [CasADi](http://casadi.org).

 # Installation
-Install using pip: `pip install rockit`
+Install using pip: `pip install rockit-meco`

 # Hello world
 (Taken from the [example directory](https://gitlab.mech.kuleuven.be/meco-software/rockit/blob/master/examples/hello_world.py))